This post may contain affiliate links. Please read my disclosure policy for details. As an Amazon Associate I earn from qualifying purchases.

 Onsen (温泉) are Japanese hot springs.
 While hot springs can be found wherever volcanic activity is rampant, the Japanese have had a special affinity for the mineral waters.
-Onsens are plentiful across the country, and most located outside the city limits, which are accessible by train or car, making a weekend getaway affordable.
+Onsens are plentiful across the country, and most are located outside the city limits, accessible by train or car, making a weekend getaway affordable.

 Please note that all photos of Onsen facilities taken by JOC were taken with permission by the facilities.